 Most children with OCD are diagnosed around age 10, although the disorder can strike children as young as 2 or 3.
 Boys are more likely to develop OCD before puberty, while girls tend to develop it during adolescence.
 Unlike adults, children do not always realize that their obsessions and compulsions are excessive.

 Funding for this video provided by a grant from the American College of Neuropsychopharmacology (ACNP)

-ADAA is a national nonprofit organization dedicated to the prevention, treatment, and cure of anxiety, OCD, PTSD, depression, and related disorders and to improving the lives of all people who suffer from them through education, practice, and research.
+ADAA is a national nonprofit organization dedicated to the prevention, treatment, and cure of anxiety, depression, OCD, PTSD, and related disorders and to improving the lives of all people who suffer from them through education, practice, and research.